Fruity, aromatic and complex. This is one of my favourite sloe gin cocktails, made all the more appealing by its bijou serve.

 Well-balanced, refreshing spirit and orange.
 Not sweet.

-Probably as fattening as it is alcoholic, this is a huge, creamy dessert in a glass served with generous innuendo.
+As fattening as it is alcoholic, this indugent, creamy dessert in a glass cocktail is served with generous innuendo.

-Few bartenders bother to shake this simple drink, instead they build by simply pouring ingredients into ice-filled glass and then briefly stirring to mix.
+Many don't bother to shake this simple drink, instead simply building by pouring ingredients into ice-filled glass and then briefly stirring to mix.

 Smooth and all too easy to quaff.
 A great dessert.

 Irish cream liqueur adds a creamy mocha note to this Shaft version but some make with cream and others milk, either combining all ingredients prior to

 This age old cocktail is said to have been the drink for which the waxed paper straw was invented.
 To quote Harry Johnson, from his 1882 Bartender's Manual,

 Cognac shines over freshening lemon and orange zestiness.
 Hopefully, you'll find this recipe perfectly balanced, but those with a sweet tooth may prefer

 So smooooooth but still retains a tequila bite and a hint of chocolate and fruit.

 Beautifully balanced, fruity and complex with just enough gin to add a spirituous bite.